msushkov/kbp-el/doc/writing_extractors.md

 Writing extractors
 ====

-In order to extract the necessary features from text and set up the tables for DeepDIve's learning and inference steps, we must add extractors.
+In order to extract the necessary features from text and set up the tables for DeepDive's learning and inference steps, we must add extractors.
 The extractors are created in `application.conf`.
 Several extractors in this example are [TSV extractors](http://deepdive.stanford.edu/doc/extractors.html#tsv_extractor) and some are [command-line extractors](http://deepdive.stanford.edu/doc/extractors.html#cmd_extractor), and the UDFs for them are contained in `APP_HOME/udf`.
 However, the majority are [SQL extractors](http://deepdive.stanford.edu/doc/extractors.html#sql_extractor) that do not have UDFs.

 As stated in the [overview](../README.md), the extractors perform the following high-level tasks: